brew tap adds more repositories to the list of formulae that

 but it means that you must install it explicitly by default.

-If you would like to prioritize a tap over
+If you would like to prioritise a tap over

 homebrew/core, you can use